cloudinary/js-url-gen/README.md

 This project enables you to create Cloudinary URLs for your images and videos.
 Using this SDK, you can apply advanced transformations to your images and videos.

+This SDK can also be used with [popular frontend frameworks](https://cloudinary.com/documentation/sdks/js/frontend-frameworks/index.html).

 ## Help & Examples
 - {@tutorial gettingStarted}
 - {@tutorial annotatedExamples}